yacy/yacy_search_server/docs/FocusedAutocrawlerProfiles.md

 Relevance feedback, learned weights, and cross-peer focused routing are left as future interface extensions.
 The first implementation is deterministic and rule-based so a profile can be exported, reviewed, shared, and reproduced.

+## Core indexing safety dependency

+Focused Autocrawler Profiles reuse YaCy's existing local index and do not own or replace Solr's writer.
+During continuous indexing, a separate core race can still stop all subsequent indexing: remote-search cleanup may interrupt a worker while it commits fetched peer metadata to the local Solr index.
+Lucene can close its shared `IndexWriter` when that commit is interrupted, after which crawl indexing fails with `IndexWriter is closed` even while queued crawl work remains.

+The accompanying core fix serializes that metadata commit with search-thread cancellation.
+Cancellation is delayed only for the duration of the commit;
+pending cancellation is checked before entering it.
+This is generic YaCy index writer protection, not focused-policy or Canada-specific behavior.
+It does not purge or rebuild the index, alter crawl queues, or change ordinary crawler policy.
+The fix is kept in its own commit so it can be reviewed, cherry-picked, or reverted independently from the focused-crawler feature.
+After a live writer has already been closed by this failure, one controlled YaCy restart is needed to reopen it; the existing index and queued URLs remain on their persistent storage.